Common name: Bumblefoot

 In any case a veterinarian should be consulted, especially if condition worsens or fails to resolve with any prescribed treatment.

-Debridement may be required in severe cases of ulceration where necrotic tissue or abscess is present, in order for healing to occur in viable tissue.
-However this can often be difficult due to the fact that rats normally do not have a lot of tissue on the foot to work with.
+It is also important to note that while debridement may be an option in severe cases of ulceration where necrotic tissue or abscess is present, or where more conservative treatment has been unsuccessful, it often poses greater difficulty due to the fact that rats normally do not have a great deal of tissue or adequate blood supply on that portion of the foot.

 Medication that may be used for pain control when surgical intervention is required: